TopCS/freeswitch-modules/mod_dialogflow/README.md

 Notes:
 - Transfer intent also honors DF parameters if present: `transfer_to`/`transfer_target`/`destination`/`exten`, plus optional `context` and `dialplan`.
 - Be cautious when enabling `DIALOGFLOW_PASS_ALL_CHANNEL_VARS`; prefer `DIALOGFLOW_VAR_PREFIXES` to limit sensitive data exposure.

+### Turn Timing During Playback
+By default, when `DIALOGFLOW_AUTOPLAY` is enabled the module now avoids opening a new Dialogflow turn until the returned agent audio has finished playing.
+This prevents spurious `no_input` while the caller is listening to long prompts.

+- To keep barge-in enabled, set `DIALOGFLOW_BARGE_IN=true`.
+- To revert to legacy async playback (which may start a new turn during playback), set `DIALOGFLOW_AUTOPLAY_SYNC=false`.
 ## Usage
 When using [drachtio-fsrmf](https://www.npmjs.com/package/drachtio-fsmrf), you can access this API command via the api method on the 'endpoint' object.
 ```js